Statutory Maternity Pay and Maternity Allowance

 When can I receive Maternity Allowance?

 Maternity Allowance is offered by the government rather than your employer.
-You can receive Maternity Allowance for 39 weeks.
+You can receive Maternity Allowance for up to 39 weeks.
 In order to qualify you will need to meet all the following conditions:

 - You need to be employed or self-employed for at least 26 weeks in the 66 weeks before your due date